MaximeMasson/MarketFinance/README.md

 # My Python projects for Market Finance
-Welcome to my Github where I am storing all my projects in Python related to market finance.
+Hey, I'm Maxime, a student in market finance, and welcome to my Github.
+Here, I store all my projects related to market finance (exclusively in Python).

 This project contains the following directories: